towerofpower256/davidmac.pro/src/posts/2020-12-26-enter-exit-service-portal/index.md

 ---
-title: UX improvements to enter and exit the service portal
+title: How you should let users enter and exit the service portal
-description: Out-of-the-box ServiceNow isn't great for jumping in and out the service portal, but it's easily fixed with some small changes.
+description: Out-of-the-box ServiceNow isn't great for allowing elevated users to jump in and out the service portal, but it's easily fixed with some small changes.
 date: 2020-12-26
 tags:
 - ServiceNow
 - Solution
 - Opinion
+eleventyExcludeFromCollections: true
 ---

 The self-service Service Portal is a powerful feature of ServiceNow.
 It provides end users and non-fulfiller users with a clean, user friendly, and straight-forward experience to see and find what they need to, without overwhelming them to the myriad of navigation options available in the Platform UI (a.k.a. the backend, the ITIL view, the normal view).